-Note that the recount by Pelkey is based on a set of interviews with an impressive number of key people from the time, among them Vinton Cerf, Robert Kahn, Lawrence Roberts, Jon Postel, Stephen Crocker, David Clark, Frank Heart, Robert Metcalfe, Louis Pouzin, Hubert Zimmerman, and Donald Davies, see http://historyofcomputercommunications.info/CC Individuals/IndividualsInterviewed.html?pab=3_1-lending fairly solid credibility to his account.
+Note that the recount by Pelkey is based on a set of interviews with an impressive number of key people from the time, among them Vinton Cerf, Robert Kahn, Lawrence Roberts, Jon Postel, Stephen Crocker, David Clark, Frank Heart, Robert Metcalfe, Louis Pouzin, Hubert Zimmerman, and Donald Davies, see http://historyofcomputercommunications.info/CC\Individuals/IndividualsInterviewed.html?pab=3\1-lending fairly solid credibility to his account.
 See also Cerf (1994) and Curran and Cerf (1975, p.
 20), but also Cerf (1972a) and Cerf (1972b) for some triangulation.
-Finally, note as an aside that INWG initially consisted of two subgroups, one on "communication system requirements" (Cerf 1972a) and one on "host-host protocol requirements" (Cerf 1972b), with Pouzin and Cerf taking part in the latter.
+Finally, note as an aside that INWG initially consisted of two subgroups, one on "communication system requirements" (Cerf 1972a) and Cerf taking part in the latter.